dNamiLab/dNami/doc/index.rst

       :width: 70%
       :align: center

       Animation of the atmospheric and water-height disturbance due to the Tonga volcano explosion in January 2022 computed with dNami.
+Check out a higher resolution version on YouTube: https://www.youtube.com/watch?v=sIivtcx1Al0

 To get started with dNami, please check out the Quickstart guide to get set up with dependencies and run your first dNami case.